NICKNAME/S: Chairman Of The Boards

 1993

-After nine games it was clear McCurdy (12.7 points, 7.7 rebounds, and 2.0 steals) wasn’t what the team needed and he was replaced by import David Robinson (18.3 points, 8.9 rebounds, and 2.4 assists) a serviceable import for sure, but not quite the same player as his NBA namesake.
+After nine games, McCurdy (12.7 points, 7.7 rebounds, and 2.0 steals) was released and replaced by import David Robinson, a serviceable replacement for sure, but not quite the same player as his NBA namesake.

-Mark Davis (22.8 points, 12.9 rebounds, 2.2 assists, and 1.0 blocks) led the team in scoring and rebounding, Ninnis (19.4 points, 3.1 rebounds, 4.7 assists, and 1.3 steals) delivered the best season of his career and was selected as the league’s Most Improved Player and Blakemore (5.7 points and 4.9 rebounds) went on to claim Rookie of the Year honours.
+Ninnis (19.4 points, 3.1 rebounds, 4.7 assists, and 1.3 steals) delivered the best season of his career and was named the NBL’s Most Improved Player, while Robinson (18.3 points and 8.9 rebounds) provided Adelaide with another reliable scorer and rebounder for the remainder of the year.

 1994